to place it on page-->

 These common beginner knitter mistakes are very common, so don't be too hard on yourself.
 Luckily, all mistakes are fixable or avoidable, so check out these 16 mistakes.
 (Remember, we all make mistakes.)

-This is likely the most common mistake that occurs when new knitters begin to make fabric.
-Dropped stitches are a common knitting mishap that can be easily avoided with a bit of attention.
+This is likely the most common knitting mistake that occurs when new knitters start making fabric.
+Dropped stitches are a common knitting mishap that can be easily avoided with a bit of attention to detail.

 A dropped stitch occurs when a stitch slips off the needle and unravels down the work, often without being conscious of dropping the stitch.